Digital Analytics vs. Business Intelligence

 Digital Analytics

 Most of those who follow my blog posts should be familiar with digital analytics.
 I define digital analytics as the collection and analysis of digital user behavioral data to use that data to improve or optimize digital properties and experiences.
 Digital analytics platforms track digital actions (events), campaigns, content, user path flows, and other behaviors customers take when using websites or mobile applications.
-Typical vendors in the space include Google Analytics, Adobe Analytics, Amplitude, etc. In the past, I have written about how I believe many of the different types of digital analytics platforms will converge over the next few years.
+Typical vendors in the space include Google Analytics, Adobe Analytics, Amplitude, etc. In the past, I have written about how I believe many of the different types of over the next few years.

 Business Intelligence